Attendance at school matters!

 It is important that pupils are punctual so that they do not miss out on the beginning of each school day.
 Children must attend on time to be given a present mark for the session.

-If a pupil arrives late to school every-day, their learning begins to suffer.
+If a pupil arrives late to school, their learning begins to suffer.
 Below is a graph showing how being late to school every-day over a school year adds up to lost learning time.

-Children arriving after 8.55 am (8.45 from September) will be late for school and have to report to the school office.
+Children arriving after 8.50am will be late for school and have to report to the school office.

 The registers monitored daily and to identify pupils who are arriving late and regular late arrival for school will be challenged as not acceptable.
 Pupils who have 10 or more U codes will be referred to Warwickshire Attendance Team for the issue of a penalty notice.